kutu-dev/yaqn/README.md

 ### Open with a keyboard shortcut
 This can't be done automatically by `pip`, please use the correct for your OS:
 - MacOS: Use [Karabiner Elements](https://karabiner-elements.pqrs.org/) and import [this rule](https://github.com/kutu-dev/yaqn/tree/master/assets/karabiner-rules/open-yaqn.json).
+This should work in any standard python installation, if you a using `pyenv` or similar this rule should be modified manually.
 - Windows: _Too complex too configure unfortunately..._
 - Linux, FreeBSD and others depend of the window manager you're using.